This post is also available in: 简体中文 (Chinese (Simplified))

 A director or company secretary who is in default of a relevant requirement in the CA for a continuous period of 3 months or more may face a debarment order from the Registrar preventing him from taking on new appointments as director or company secretary of other companies.

-For more information, visit Stepped up enforcement actions for AGM and AR breaches
+For more information, visit Enforcement actions against companies and directors for annual return filing breaches

 Certificate of Compliance

 Companies that comply with all the three requirements under Sections 175, 197 and 201 of the Act will be eligible for a Certificate of Compliance.
 Those not in compliance with any or all the requirements will not be eligible for the certificate.